katarinaa12138/Python-Project/README.md

         <img src="image\how_to_organize_step.png" width="200"/>

     - You may choose to organize the files one-by-one or move the files all at once.

         <img src="image\one_by_one.png" width="200"/>

     - If you choose to move one by one, you will go through each file and confirm the move

         <img src="image\undoandconfirm.png" width="200"/>

 7. Your files will be organized into predefined folders!

+### Demo Video
-### For further instructions, here is a demo video:
+For further instructions, here is a demo video:
 <!-- ![video](images/python_demo.gif) -->
 <img src="image/python_demo.gif" alt = "Demo Video"/>